 Fly – Flights are available from most China airports to Macau International Airport with some direct flights from the bigger airports around Asia.

-Ferry – Macau is linked directly to Hong Kong international airport by Turbojet as well as Hong Kong ferry terminal.
+Ferry – The country is linked directly to Hong Kong international airport by Turbojet as well as Hong Kong ferry terminal.

 Helicopter – An increasingly popular choice for residents and tourists, the sky shuttle runs a 15 minute helicopter shuttle service between Macau and Hong Kong – costing HK$4100.